doselect/docs.doselect.com/source/includes/_pdf_report_api.md

 JsonResponse with status 400 "If report doesn't exists for candidate" {
   "status":"ERROR",
-  "description":"Cannot generate the report.
+  "description":"Cannot get the report.
 The user hasn't attempted the test."
 }

 JsonResponse with status 400 "If access code doesn't exists"